lednikita0481/Hash-Table-research/README.md

 }
 ~~~

-### 4. ASCII summ
+### 4. ASCII sum
-This hash function returns the summ of ASCII codes of every letter in the word.
-It's much better then previous ones, but its usability is limited.
-The function most commonly returns value from 400 to 1000, and these values are distributed not uniformly.
+This hash function returns the sum of the ASCII codes of every letter in the word.
+It's much better than previous ones, but its usability is limited.
+The function most commonly returns values from 400 to 1000, and these values are distributed not uniformly.
 > Dispersion = 710
 ~~~C++
 long Hash_Ascii_Sum(const Word* word)